RHINO-Experiment/rhino-daq/README.md

 The code is designed to work on a mini-PC, like a Raspberry Pi or Odroid.

+# Requirements
+-  SoapySDR and relevent drivers for the observing SDRs
+-  numpy
+-  scipy
+-  pySerial

 # /src/
 The Python files in /src/ are supposed to be ran through observe.sh or similar shell functions to facilitate observations.
 Each is for a specific piece of hardware e.g. arduino_contol.py -arduino...
 Parameters and configuration should be set up in obs_config.yaml and read by each function.